condense9/hark-lang/guide/src/development/index.md

-# Developing with Teal
+# Developing with Hark

-Good practices and approaches to developing Teal-powered serverless applications.
+Good practices and approaches to developing Hark-powered serverless applications.